kokoko3k/koko-aio-slang/docs-ng.md

         CON: The parameters can no longer be modified within Retroarch.

     textures/background_under.png
-        This is the image that shown by default under the main content and under the bezel.
+        This is the image that shown by default under the game and the bezel.
         Read further for details.

     textures/background_over.png
-        This is the image that shown by default over the main content and under the bezel.
+        This is the image that shown by default over the game and the bezel.
         Read further for details.

     textures/monitor_body_curved.png, textures/monitor_body_straight.png